ocaml/RFCs/Committee.md

 ## Conflicts of interest

+The committee hopes to reflect the various interests of the OCaml community from academia to the various industrial users.
+Conflicts of interests might introduce (often unconscious) biases that might cloud the technical discussion or reduce the diversity of point of views.

+Thus we expect committee member to disclose such conflicts.
 Currently, the committee classifies at least the following situations as being unconditional sources of conflicts of interest:

 1. belonging to the same institution as the proposal submitter
 2. ongoing or recent direct financial ties to the proposal submitter